Imaginations (Molly Nilsson album)

-Imaginations is the seventh studio album by Swedish singer-songwriter Molly Nilsson, released on 26 May 2017.
+Imaginations is the seventh (Note: Imaginations, Nilsson’s seventh album, has erroneously been referred to as her eighth album, including in the press release of her label Night School Records.
+The following album, 2020, was then correctly referred to as her eighth album in the press release, too.) studio album by Swedish singer-songwriter Molly Nilsson, released on 26 May 2017.

 Background

 The album was inspired by Nilsson's travels across Europe and Central America.
 Regarding the album's title, she gave the following anecdote: "I had a very different vision when I started [the album], but life interrupted me and had other plans.
 It was supposed to be called something else but a dream told me to call it Imaginations."

 Production

 Nilsson wrote Imaginations in the first half of 2016.
 Regarding the album's production, she stated that it was "maybe the one [she] struggled the most with".

 Themes

 Imaginations has been noted to be critical of neoliberalism, capitalism and the political landscape of 2017.
 For example, the song "Money Never Dreams" has been referred to as an "anti-greed anthem".
 Nonetheless, the album has been described as having an optimistic outlook.
 Nilsson acknowledged that the album's "tone seems more political", but that it is also "very personal" at the same time.